carvel-dev/carvel/site/content/kapp-controller/docs/develop/packaging-tutorial.md

 title: "Tutorial: Create and Install a Package"
 ---

-[//]: # (Generated from katacoda content using 'carvel/tutorials/copy-katacoda-to-static.sh')

-## Get Started With Katacoda
+## Getting Started
-Make a katacoda account and take our interactive tutorial [here](https://katacoda.com/carvel/scenarios/kapp-controller-package-management)
-## Or Follow Our Tutorial Below
-You can spin up your favorite [playground](https://www.katacoda.com/courses/kubernetes/playground) and follow the steps below.
-Note the below steps are from the linked katacoda tutorial so your environment may differ slightly.
+Note the below steps are from a former katacoda tutorial (RIP katacoda) so your environment may differ slightly.

+Available kubernetes playground options include [killercoda](https://killercoda.com/playgrounds), or local installations such as [minikube](https://minikube.sigs.k8s.io/docs/) or [kind](https://kind.sigs.k8s.io/).

 ## Installing kapp-controller dependencies